muhammadrefa/tele4642-project/docs/INDEX.md

 =============================================

 This project aims to time-limit access to certain content.
-The implementation was done in [Mininet](https://mininet.org) and using OpenFlow SDN switches, in which the implementation is written in [Ryu](https://ryu-sdn.org/).
+The implementation was done in [Mininet](https://mininet.org) and uses OpenFlow SDN switches, controlled via [Ryu](https://ryu-sdn.org/) framework.

 About the project